 The Paper COI Tools were also used to reach communities with limited broadband accessibility or computer literacy.
-The Commission coordinated with 73 libraries around the state who opted-in to receiving Paper COI Tools for distribution at their locations.
-Over 16,000 Paper COI Tools were sent to these libraries with over 6500 in English, 4500 in Spanish and 300-600 Paper COI Tools for each of the Commission's other 12 identified language.
+The Commission coordinated with 73 libraries around the state who opted-in to receive supplies of the Paper COI Tools for distribution at their locations.
+Over 16,000 Paper COI Tools were sent to these libraries with over 6,500 in English, 4,500 in Spanish and 300-600 Paper COI Tools for each of the Commission's other 12 identified language.